-- 1. Receive approval and clearance to affirm all previous business and academic matters have been resolved (clearance will be obtained from Point University's Business, Financial Aid, Registrar and Student Services offices); - 2.
+- 1. Receive approval and clearance to affirm all previous business and academic matters have been resolved (clearance must be obtained from Point University's Business, Financial Aid, Registrar and Student Services offices): - 2.
 Have a minimum 2.0 GPA from Point University; and - 3.
 Have not been in attendance at any Point University program for more than ten weeks

-CLASS ATTENDANCE, ABSENCES, AND LATENESS: Class attendance is mandatory.
+CLASS ATTENDANCE, ABSENCES AND LATENESS: Class attendance is mandatory.
 The nature of the adult studies program requires that students be present for each class and participate in all group activities and team meetings.
 If you miss a class, you have missed more than just a lecture.
 Sharing your personal work, life and ministry experience is a critical part of adult education.
 If you are not in class, the whole class suffers.
 While attendance is crucial for success, an extreme circumstance may occur that will prevent a student attending a class.
 The following policy has been developed to assist students in understanding the importance of class attendance and the potential consequences of excessive class absences:

-- Class attendance records are collected by the professor and recorded by the Registrar's Office for each night of class. - Students are expected to be present when class begins, and remain the entire class session.
-Faculty members reserve the right to factor lateness, early departures, and class attendance into a student's grade, as long as it is addressed in the syllabus. - Under emergency circumstances, a student may be allowed one absence.
-The student is responsible for contacting the faculty member concerning the absence and for all makeup work. - A student who misses any two nights of class will be automatically withdrawn from class and receive a grade of WF or WP. - A student who appears on the class roll but does not attend the first two class sessions will be automatically withdrawn from the class by the Registrar's Office
+- Class attendance records are collected by the professor and recorded by the Registrar's Office for each night of class. - Students arriving after the rosters have been collected should obtain a tardy form from the instructor.
+Tardy forms must be signed by the instructor and will be returned to the Registrar's Office.
+Two tardy occurrences shall be counted as one absence. - Students are expected to be present when class begins, and remain the entire class session.
+Faculty members reserve the right to factor lateness, early departures and class attendance into a student's grade, as long as it is addressed in the syllabus. - Under emergency circumstances, a student may be allowed one absence.
+The student is responsible for contacting the faculty member concerning the absence and for all make-up work. - A student who misses any two nights of class will be automatically withdrawn from class and receive a grade of WF or WP. - A student who appears on the class roll but does not attend the first two class sessions will be automatically withdrawn from the class by the Registrar's Office.

 NOTE: While most classes allow for one absence, it is intended to be used for an emergency or unforeseen circumstance.
 It is not intended to be used by the student to miss class for any other reason.
-Students who elect to use their one absence to miss class for any other reason and then find that they must miss a second class due to an emergency or other unforeseen circumstance are subject to automatic withdrawal for missing more than 20% of scheduled class time.
+Students who elect to use their one absence to miss class for any other reason and then find that they must miss a second class due to an emergency or other unforeseen circumstance are subject to automatic withdrawal for missing more that 20 percent of scheduled class time.